YacineQbr/Cyclistic_Bike-Share/README.md

 ```
 It appears that there is no missing values.

-#### 3. Check for Duplicates
+**C) Check for Duplicates:**
 ```
 Cyclistic_data<- distinct(Cyclistic_data, .keep_all = TRUE)
 ```

-#### 4. Identify trends and relationships:
+**D) Identify trends and relationships:**

-The data is now clean and orgnized for further analysis, this will help the project to identify the behaviouor differences between annual members and casual riders.
+The data is now clean and orgnized for further analysis, this will help the project to run smoothly and get better results.
 We will start conducting some calculations:

 First, I created another column to convert the format HH:MM:SS in the ride_length column to a total seconds: